Dr Neil Christie

 Since 1992 I have duly risen in the ranks at Leicester to Senior Lecturer and now to Reader in Archaeology.
 Among my current administrative duties in the School I am the Postgraduate (Research) Tutor overseeing all research postgraduates and editor to the School Bulletin.

-My main research areas cover late Roman to medieval archaeology, with a special interest in the late Roman Empire, in Italy and in urbanism, plus in areas such as castle formation, and church archaeology.
+My main research areas cover late Roman to medieval archaeology, with a special interest in the late Roman Empire, in Italy and in urbanism, plus in areas such as defences, and church archaeology.

-I am very much active in fieldwork with projects in Italy (currently with Denis Sami at Cesenatico between Rimini and Ravenna; and since Sept 2011 at the San Martino hilltop site near Tenno near the north end of lake Garda) and, most recently (2008-2010), in England at the late Saxon and Norman town of Wallingford in south Oxfordshire, where we used, in a three-year AHRC funded project, an array of techniques to tease out the plan and contents of the site from its late Saxon roots through Norman castle building to later medieval decline - see below under my 'Research Interests' page and at:
+I am very much active in fieldwork with projects in Italy (currently with Denis Sami at Cesenatico between Rimini and Ravenna; and since Sept 2011 at the San Martino hilltop site near Tenno near the north end of lake Garda) and, most recently (2008-2010), in England at the late Saxon and Norman town of Wallingford in south Oxfordshire, where we used, in a three-year AHRC funded project, an array of techniques to tease out the plan and contents of the site from its late Saxon roots through Norman castle building to later medieval decline - see details at http://www2.le.ac.uk/departments/archaeology/research/projects/wallingford

 I teach on various courses at all levels of undergraduate degrees in Archaeology and in Ancient History and on Masters courses.
-My main Year 1 teaching is 'Introduction to World Archaeology AD'; in Year 2 'Living in Towns: Medieval to early Modern Archaeology and Approaches'; and in Year 3 'Early Christian Europe'.
-I have overseen the MA in Archaeology and Landscape History and contribute to the MAs in Archaeology and Roman Archaeology, both campus-based and by distance learning.
+My main Year 1 teaching is 'Introduction to World Archaeology AD'; in Year 2 'Living in Towns: Medieval to Early Modern Archaeology and Approaches'; and in Year 3 'Early Christian Europe'.
+I have overseen the MA in Archaeology and Landscape History and contribute to the MAs in Archaeology and Roman Archaeology.

 Selected Recent Publications